NVIDIA DOCA PCC Application Guide

 Trigger initialization of PCC on device.

-Register the PCC in the NIC hardware so CC events can be generated and an event handler can be triggered.
+Register the PCC in the BlueField Platform hardware so CC events can be generated and an event handler can be triggered.

 Process state monitor loop.